axiomzen/eth-random/README.md

 ### Step 0: Locating the contract
 The Ethereum contract can be found at the address: `TODO: Add deployed address`.

-If you intend to use Random in a local test network you can do so by either deploying [the source](./contracts/Random.sol) or [the byte code.](`TODO: add link to byte code`)
+If you intend to use Random in a local test network you can do so by either deploying [the source](./contracts/Random.sol) or the byte code (run `truffle compile` then grab byte code from build).

 ### Step 1: Add random protocol